dharmafly/tasket/README.md

     cd tasket
     easy_install virtualenv

     virtualenv --no-site-packages .
     source bin/activate

     easy_install django
     easy_install pip
     pip install -r requirements.txt

     cd web
     cp local_settings.py.example local_settings.py

-Edit _local_settings.py_ for the correct database settings - e.g. sqlite3
+# Edit _local_settings.py_ for the correct database settings - e.g. to use SQLite, use:

     'ENGINE': 'django.db.backends.sqlite3'

-Set up the database:
+# Set up the database:

     python manage.py syncdb
     python manage.py loaddata ../server/tasks/fixtures/test_data.json

+# Start the server:

+    python manage.py runserver

-# Run the server
+# In future, you can start the server like this:

-If not done yet this session:
+    cd tasket
     source bin/activate
     cd web

-Start the server:

     python manage.py runserver

 Go to [http://localhost:8000](http://localhost:8000) to see the running app.

-# On Linux, ensure the image library paths are correct
+# On Linux, ensure that the image library paths are correct

 If you find that images in the app are not successfully processed after upload (with a 500 Server Error for each image request), there may be a problem where the [Python Image Library (PIL)](http://effbot.org/zone/pil-index.htm) cannot find the correct path to JPEG and other image libraries.
 To resolve it, [follow the steps in this article](http://www.eddiewelker.com/2010/03/31/installing-pil-virtualenv-ubuntu/).